cwern40/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Provides meaning to your website and makes it readable for machines and developers

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Block elements take up as much space as their parent element while inline elements take up as much space as their content.

 3. What are the 4 areas of the box model?
+Content, padding, border, and margin.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross axis.

 5. Explain why git is valuable to a team of developers.
+It is a type of version control so you can protect the master branch.
+I also allows you to collaborate with other developers so that mutliple people can be working on a project at the same time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.